vgc40/github_workshop/05.BeyondIntro/readme.md

 You can have github directly in R, Visual Studio Code, TeXstudio, and other programs.
 That's a bit outside of the scope of this workshop, but it's possible!

+## Gitignore, very important for those of you workig with large data files

+While Github is amazing, unfortunately it doesn't handle data files larger than 100mb.
+This isn't a problem most of the times, as you can use little tricks in R to save the output of large Bayesian models in compressed format, but it is a particular problem for spatial datasets.
+One way you can get around this being an issue is by using Git ignore.
+There is a guide [here](https://www.w3schools.com/git/git_ignore.asp), and essentially what you do is mark folders or file extensions so that they're automatically ignored when pushing/pulling on git.

 ## How do you learn more?

 I actually just learned about this, but the [Github Student Developer Pack](https://education.github.com/pack) is free for students!
 However, you do need to authorize your student status, so I would recommend not doinng this until you are on campus.